EYA’s COVID-19 Policy

 - Before and after eating

-The maximum group size EYA has designated to support social distancing is 10 people, including EYA staff, youth, and guest facilitators.
-Exceptions must be pre-approved by the Executive Director and carefully planned for.
+The maximum group size is 15 people, including EYA staff, youth, and guest facilitators.
+Exceptions may be made only if physical distancing can be ensured.

-EYA staff, youth, and guest facilitators will be assigned a personal pair of gloves (or bring their own) and must not share.
-Gloves must be washed before being re-assigned to someone new (e.g. between program cycles).
-EYA staff must wash their personal gloves on a regular basis.
+EYA staff, youth, and guest facilitators will be assigned a personal pair of gloves and must not share.
+Gloves must be washed before being re-assigned to someone new .
+EYA staff will wash their personal gloves on a regular basis.

-EYA staff and youth will be assigned tools or a set of program materials for each program session/work session and will not be allowed to share tools or materials during the session.
-Gardening tools and program materials will be cleaned and disinfected following each program/work session (with additional cleaning at lunch time for full-day programs) using sanitizing spray.
+EYA staff and youth will not be allowed to share tools or materials during the session.
+Gardening tools and program materials will be cleaned and disinfected following each program/work session using sanitizing spray.

 EYA staff will clean and disinfect all high-touch surfaces, including door handles, water spigots, hoses, chairs, and tables prior to use and before each program (with additional cleaning at lunch time for full-day programs).